bkesterbyld/maroon-potato/src/pages/digital-operations-platform-api.md

           Keeping your back office in real-time sync with your frontend experiences and commerce platforms is a costly proposition as you add new digital channels, suppliers and distributors.
-It often involves new infrastructure, consultants and adding user seats to your ERP, CRM, WMS and vendor contracts.
+It often involves new infrastructure, systems integration and adding user seats to your ERP, CRM, WMS and vendor contracts.
 Above provides a no code, serverless workspace to ingest, mix and serve key data from your back office systems.

-          It handles disparate data from anywhere in the world effortlessly regardless of type, speed and size.
-And it avoids the concurrency and resource contention problems that occur when running thousands or millions of real time data operations across different SQL, NoSQL and object stores.
+          It handles disparate data from anywhere in the world regardless of type, speed and size.
+And it avoids the concurrency and resource contention problems that occur when running real time data operations at scale across different SQL, NoSQL and object stores.

+          *   Scale beyond your systems without infrastructure or new seat licenses

           *   Inject AI and data science into new business processes

-          *   Scale beyond your systems without infrastructure or new seat licenses

           *   Frontend developers and business work together to ship and iterate